Package 'markovDP'

 Details

-A policy can be evaluated by applying the Bellman update till convergence.
-In each iteration, all states are updated.
-In this implementation updating is stopped afterk_backups iterations or after the largest update
+In each iteration, all state values are updated.
+In this implementation updating is stopped when the largest state Bellman error is below a threshold.

 Value